ificiency/CPS_SpeedControl_Security/README.md

 	Scope Output: The plot shows a significant linear increase, suggesting the control system is reacting to the spoofed data, interpreting it as a low speed.
 Consequently, it increases the throttle 		excessively in an attempt to reach the desired speed, even though the feedback is incorrect.

+ Summary of Elements and Their Functions.

+	- Constant (Desired Speed): Sets the target speed, e.g., 50 km/h, which the system tries to reach.
+	- Sum Block: Calculates the error by subtracting the feedback speed from the desired speed.
+This error guides the system's adjustments.
+	- PID Controller: Processes the error and generates a control signal to adjust the vehicle's speed, aiming to reduce the error to zero.
+	- Transfer Function (Vehicle Dynamics): Simulates the vehicle's response to the control signal, providing a real-time output speed.
+	- Constant1 (Spoofed Speed): Represents a fake (lower) speed used to simulate a cyberattack (sensor spoofing).
+	- Manual Switch: Allows toggling between real feedback (from the Transfer Function) and the spoofed feedback.
+Switching to spoofed feedback simulates a cyberattack.
+	- Scope: Displays the vehicle’s speed over time, helping observe system behavior with real vs. spoofed feedback.

+ Overall Operation:

+ 	The system takes a target speed and compares it with the actual or spoofed speed to calculate an error.
+The PID controller uses this error to adjust the throttle, aiming to match the actual speed to the 	target.
+The Manual Switch allows testing of system stability by toggling between real and spoofed sensor data, showing how a cyberattack can affect performance.

 ## How to Use
 1. Open `CPS_SpeedControlModel.slx` in Simulink.
 2. Run the model to observe the vehicle's speed response on the Scope.